 • Cross-field validation: It ensures that the combination of a given set of fields is valid (e.g., the end date of an event must be after the start date).

 These data validation rules can be applied using custom code scripts.
 Implementing these rules helps to minimize human error and maintain the reliability of the data.
 It is vital to validate the data against these rules so that one can confidently make data-driven decisions.
+Data quality rules ensure that the data meets the necessary standards of accuracy, completeness, and consistency before being used for analysis or decision-making.

 Conclusion